proxmox/proxmox-backup/docs/system-booting.rst

 Host Bootloader
 ---------------

-`Proxmox Backup`_ currently uses one of two bootloaders depending on the disk setup selected in the installer.
+`Proxmox Backup`_ currently uses one of two bootloaders, depending on the disk setup selected in the installer.

 For EFI Systems installed with ZFS as the root filesystem ``systemd-boot`` is